-(15) "Major curriculum change" means a change that results in a refocus of purpose and objectives, or modifies 10% or more of the credit hours in the curriculum.
+(20) "Major curriculum change" means a change that results in a refocus of purpose and objectives, a substantive change in program structure or method of instructional delivery, or a change that modifies 10% or more of the credit hours in the curriculum.

-(16) "May" indicates permission.
+(21) "May" indicates permission.

-(17) "National accreditation" means accreditation granted by the National League for Nursing Accrediting Commission (NLNAC) or Commission on Collegiate Nursing Education (CCNE).
+(22) "National accreditation" means accreditation granted by the National League for Nursing Accrediting Commission (NLNAC) or Commission on Collegiate Nursing Education (CCNE).

-(18) "Nurse Administrator" refers to the registered nurse who is responsible and accountable for the educational unit in nursing (regardless of the official title assigned by any specific institution).
+(23) "Nurse Administrator" refers to the registered nurse who is responsible and accountable for the nursing educational department, division or program, regardless of the official title assigned by any specific institution.